dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ### 6.4 Create Documentation Setup

-When the user initiates the template, some information like th environment id is not yet present and cannot be registered in the catalog.
+When the user initiates the github repo, some information like the environment id is not yet present and cannot be registered in the catalog.
 To get full transparency, we need to create a documentation page that will be dynamically created in the github actions workflow and stored in the repository once the environment is created.